-The best time to see whales around St Andrews is generally August/early September.
+The best time for whale watching in New Brunswick is generally August/early September.
 I visited mid-July and there were loads of whales.

 Will I definitely see Whales?

-The key thing is how close do you get to the whales – and which activities do you see.
-If you are visiting during the peak time it is unlikely that you won’t see whales on your tour.
+The key thing when it comes to the best time to see whales in Bay of Fundy is how close you can get to the whales – and which activities do you see.
+If you are visiting Saint Andrews by the sea during the peak time it is unlikely that you won’t see whales on your tour.
 If you’re looking for whale watching East Coast Canada St Andrews is the place you probably have the greatest chance of sightings.

 What if my Whale Watching Tour gets cancelled?

-Most cancellations will be due to bad weather.
+Most whale watching tour cancellations will be due to bad weather.
 It is very unlikely that any of the St Andrews Whale Watching tour companies will charge you if bad weather prevents the tour from going ahead.
 Instead, they will look to put you on the next possible trip.

 Are there restrictions on where the boat can go to find whales?

-No. The boats can go where they like within their capabilities.
+No. The boats can go where they like within their capabilities on the Bay of Fundy.
 But remember they can’t aim to get within 100 metres of the whales.

 Are there other animals besides Whales?

-I saw also loads of Harbour porpoises.
+I saw also loads of Harbour porpoises on my whale watching cruises in New Brunswick.
 They are very hard to photograph as they come out of the water and back in so quickly.
 Plus lots of birds and then the super cute harbour seals!
 It can be quite hard to get close to the seals.
 And their little heads bobbing about tend to show up as just specks in most photographs.
 But they are very sweet to see!

 How long are the Whale Watching Tours?

-Most of the brochures state that the duration of the tours is 2 hours.
-However, my shortest tour was 3 hours.
+Most of the Saint Andrews whale watching tour brochures state that the duration of the tours is 2 hours.
+However, my shortest whale watching tour was 3 hours.
 The tour companies are excellent at trying to give you the best possible experience and of staying out if the viewing is going well!

-What should I bring on my Whale Watching Tour?
+What should I bring on my Saint Andrews Whale Watching Tour?

-What should I wear on my Whale Watching tour?
+What should I wear on my New Brunswick Whale Watching tour?